Frontear/Infinity/README.md

 - Clone this repository via using `git clone https://github.com/Frontear/Infinity.git Infinity`
 - Import the project into your IDE.
 IntelliJ IDEA will automatically setup the environment.
+- Run `./gradlew genSources` for the Minecraft sources.
+This is necessary for smooth operation with the MinecraftDev plugin.
+- Please use `./gradlew runClient` to test the code.
+We do not support the pre-generated run configs.
 - If necessary, run `./gradlew update` to resolve the latest dependencies.

 ## License